Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction - MS-Access 2003.

-We have learned how to create Menus and Toolbars through Toolbars - ->Customize options, in earlier Posts.
+We have learned earlier how to create Menus and Toolbars through Toolbars ->Customize options in the Posts.
 If you would like to have a second look at them, then the links are given below:

-There are other methods to create simple custom menus for Forms/Reports and use them with your Applications.
-We are going to learn how to create a Shortcut Menu with Macros and attach it to a Form.
+There are other methods for creating simple custom menus for Forms/Reports to use with your Applications.
+This time, we create a Shortcut Menu with Macros and attach it to a Form.

 Sample Demo Run.